 TORF is calculated by obtaining data from Reporting Brokers on transactions and orders in the Japanese Yen OIS market, which is a market for interest rate swaps that use the average overnight uncollateralized call rate (TONA) as the reference floating rate.
-The Reporting Broker's reporting rate shall be based on the rate cleared by the Central Counterparty (CCP) as stipulated in the "TORF Code of Conduct" and the "TORF Calculation Guidelines."
+The Reporting Brokers' reporting rates shall be based on the rate cleared by the Central Counterparty (CCP) as stipulated in the "TORF Code of Conduct" and the "TORF Calculation Guidelines."
 This is in line with regulated markets.
-For this reason, QBS had been established.
+For this reason, QBS comply with the Submission guidelines, as defined in the Submitter Code of Conduct and the Administrators' applicable quality and integrity standards for Submission;